 Why Structured Interviews are Critical [Win at Hiring in 2021]

 A structured interview uses a uniform script of questions.
-To conduct the interview, the interviewer follows the same script for each candidate.
-The questions are chosen specifically for the skills required for the position.
-They also include questions that reveal behavioral attributes.
-In an unstructured interview, the interviewer is free to change the line of questioning on the fly.
+As a result, the interviewer follows the same script for each candidate.
+To be effective, the questions should be chosen specifically for the job skills.
+In addition, you should have questions that identify behavioral attributes.
+In contrast, in an unstructured interview, the interviewer is free to change the line of questioning on the fly.

 How Does a Structured Interview Process Improve Hiring?

-- It is more objective—all applicants are asked the same questions in the same order
+- The process is more objective—all applicants are asked the same questions in the same order

-- It minimizes confirmation bias (when the interviewer seeks to confirm a subjective first impression or initial bias)
+- Structured interviewing minimizes confirmation bias (when the interviewer seeks to confirm a subjective first impression or initial bias)

-- It is more effective for evaluating soft skills
+- In addition, it is better for identifying soft skills

-- It helps the interviewer cover all the important topics
+- Plus, it helps the interviewer cover all the important topics

-- It helps the employer comply with laws governing hiring practices
+- And it helps the employer comply with laws governing hiring practices

 How Do You Create a Structured Interview?